veeneck/ColwichHSO/content/events/spiritnight.md

 - /images/flyers/SpiritNightGambinosWeb.jpg
 - /images/flyers/SpiritNightGambinosWeb.jpg
 ---
-Mention Colwich Elementary when you grab a meal at Gambino's Original in Colwich, or use online code Colwich2024, anytime on Septmber 10th.
+Mention Colwich Elementary when you grab a meal at Gambino's Original in Colwich, or use online code Colwich2025, from 11am - 8pm on December 17th.
 A portion of sales are donated back to HSO!